Legal Studies Units 3 and 4

 What do you do?

-This is a fully online course, activities that students will be completing include:
+This is a fully online course.
+Activities that you will be participating in and completing include:

 - skill building